-The Association of Tehrani Jews issued a statement flatly contesting false and misleading assertions like the one made by Netanyahu and many American lran hawks, declaring: “We Iranian Jews condemn claims of the U.S. State Department on Iranian religious minorities… We are fully free to perform our religious duties and we feel no restriction on performing our religious rituals.”
+The Association of Tehrani Jews issued a statement flatly contesting false and misleading assertions like the one made by Netanyahu and many American lran hawks, declaring: “We Iranian Jews condemn claims of the US State Department on Iranian religious minorities… We are fully free to perform our religious duties and we feel no restriction on performing our religious rituals.”
 Not exactly “Germany in 1938,” is it?

-Compare that to the perilous existence of religious minorities in U.S. ally Iraq.
+Compare that to the perilous existence of religious minorities in US ally Iraq.
 Iraqi Christians are the targets of genocidal violence in a land they’ve called home since biblical times.
-Before the 2003 U.S-led invasion, there were 1.4 million of them.
+Before the 2003 US-led invasion, there were 1.4 million of them.
 More than half have since fled.
 And the Jews?
 Emad Levy, Baghdad’s last rabbi, said being a Jew in Iraq was like “living in a prison” before he left the country.
 Most Jews stay shuttered in their homes “out of fear of kidnapping or execution.”
 There were once more than 100,000 Jews in the capital.
-There is some debate about how many remain; some say seven, others eight.
+There is some debate about how many remain; some say seven, others eight

-The greatest challenge for the forces of peace going forward into 2012 is to separate lies and warmongering propaganda from truth, and to shout that truth from the rooftops as loudly as possible.
-At the root of the U.S.-Iranian conflict lies the sobering truth that Washington poses a much greater threat to world peace than does Tehran.
+The greatest challenge for the forces of peace going forward into 2012 is to separate lies and pro-war propaganda from truth, and to undo decades of anti-Iran programming.
+At the root of the US-Iranian conflict lies the sobering truth that Washington poses a much greater threat to world peace than does Tehran.
 The United States has literally surrounded Iran with hostile forces, and all the world is acutely aware that Washington won’t hesitate to strike.
-And as more than 100,000 dead Iraqi civilians would tell you if they still could, the U.S. has no qualms about slaughtering innocents by the thousands.
+As more than 100,000 dead Iraqi civilians would say if they still could, the US has few qualms about slaughtering innocents by the thousands.